Detailed Server Resource Usage Specification Chart for Shared Hosting and Optimized WordPress plans

 IMAP connections25252525

 Looking for more power and control?
 A Virtual Private Server (VPS) may be perfect for you.
-Check out this Knowledge Base article to learn whether you should upgrade.
+Check out this Knowledge Base article to learn whether you should upgrade or not.

 Glossary: